timh1203/algorithmDS/codeLog.md

 ### Link(s) to Work:

 ---
-## Day59: 1/16/20
+## Day58: 1/16/20
 ### Today's Progress:
 - Finished FEM Complete Intro to React Course, v5 with learning about Portals
+- Worked on FCC Landing Page App and finished up to user story #7
+- Built out section linking to 3 sections, embedded product video with react-youtube npm package
 ### Thoughts:
 - Learned how portals work by creating a component separate from the deeply nested structure of the DOM
 - Still don't quite understand the use cases for portals in practice
+- `react-youtube` was an easy to use youtube embedder package
 ### Link(s) to Work:
 - [FEM Course Notes](https://drive.google.com/file/d/15IoqcpBLhpRSFJUVVM5o3O3Py3phM7Gw/view?usp=sharing)
 - [FCC Product Landing Page](https://github.com/timh1203/fccProductLandingPage)

 ---
-## Day58: 1/15/20
+## Day57: 1/15/20
 ### Today's Progress:
 - Finished Context section on FEM Complete Intro to React Course, v5
+- Finished FEM Complete Intro to React Course, v5 with learning about Portals
-- Worked on building header and using SVG images and learning to work with them
+- Worked on FCC Landing Page App and finished up to user story #7
+- Built out section linking to 3 sections, embedded product video with react-youtube npm package
 ### Thoughts:
 - Learned how to create context, use context with hooks, and persisting context with hooks
 - SVG are really cool lossless image types but learning the viewport and viewbox is necessary